NathanHass/sndMakes/README.md

 ### How might we help content creators visualize what platform their content will be represented on and how it'll be represented?

-#### What you need to get going... _I think_
+#### What you need to get going...

-1. npm
+1. Install npm
-2. npm modules (_this is the manual way, should add package.json to handle_)
+2. npm modules `npm install`

-        npm install node-static
-        npm install cheerio
-        npm install request
-        npm install embedly

-2. compass

-        gem install compass

-3. bower

-        npm install bower
-        bower install
+3. compass `gem install compass`

+4. bower components `bower install`

 #### Server stuff

 1. Run `node server.js`
 2. Open browser to http://localhost:8000
-2. API to get the metadata is /url=YOUR-URL
+3. API to get the metadata is /url=YOUR-URL